nishit47/goodreads_list/README.md

 # goodreads_list
-It scrapes data from a given goodreads list url, exports the data into a csv file and generates an analysis report.
+>It scrapes data from a given goodreads list url, exports the data into a csv file and generates an analysis report.
+>Because a goodreads list only has 100 pages, the maximum number of books that can be scraped off the list is 10,000.
+>uses BeautifulSoup and pandas-profiling